What is Reflexology?

 Is reflexology suitable for me?

 Reflexology is a therapy which can be received by anyone at any age, from newborn babies to those receiving end of life care, and everyone in between.
 However, there may occasionally be times when it is not suitable to provide a treatment.
 Just call and ask!

 Can reflexology help me?

 Reflexologists do not claim to cure, diagnose or prescribe.
 Reflexology is a very individual treatment which is tailored to you as a whole person, and takes into account physical and non-physical factors that might be affecting your wellbeing.
-Some people find it works for them – some don’t.
+Many people find it works for them – some don’t.
 The best way to find out if it works for you is to try it.

 The theory is that reflexology helps the body to restore its balance naturally.
 Usually, after a treatment, your tension may be reduced and you might feel relaxed.
 You might also notice yourself sleeping better and find your mood and sense of wellbeing improving.
 You may also find that other aspects improve too; however, this happens on an individual basis.

 With ever increasing levels of stress in everyday life, it is important for people to take more responsibility for their own healthcare needs.
 Reflexology could be one of the ways to help you deal with the stresses of modern life.
 The initial consultation for new clients is FREE, it takes about half an hour, and you can then decide whether to have a treatment.
 There is no obligation to book further treatments.